-Couples whose marriage was less than 2 years old, at the time they applied for the alien spouse’s adjustment of status (Green Card), MUST file a petition to USCIS to upgrade the spouse’s green card from a “conditional” permanent residency to non-conditional.
+Couples whose marriage are less than 2 years old, at the time they applied for the alien spouse’s adjustment of status (Green Card), MUST file a petition to USCIS to upgrade the spouse’s green card from a “conditional” permanent residency to non-conditional.

 Basically this is THE last checkpoint for Immigration to catch fraud.
 Immigration wants to verify that the couple is genuine, and that the marriage was not a sham.